Brain2000/ADODB.NET/README.md

 There are a number of things that this rendition does not fully support, such as batch optimistic (actually, I'm not even sure what that does).

+Quite a bit of this has been tested against the COM ADODB version, and it even mirrors a lot of the errors verbatim, and the circumstances that they occur under.
+It was designed to be a drop-in replacement for COM ADODB with minimal changes.

 # Example:
 ```
 using (var DB = new ADODB.Connection())